leomccormack/sparta-site/content/docs/help/related-publications.md

 ```
 @misc{mckenzie2021dataset,
       title={Dataset of Spatial Room Impulse Responses in a Variable Acoustics Room for Six Degrees-of-Freedom Rendering and Analysis},
-      author={Thomas McKenzie and Leo McCormack and Christoph Hold},
+      author={McKenzie, Thomas and McCormack, Leo and Hold, Christoph},
       year={2021},
       eprint={2111.11882},
       archivePrefix={arXiv},